PinkUv/dailyLeetCodePractice/Day 0 (136. Single Number)/README.md

 So for my last approach,

 # XOR Bit Manipulation
-Using XOR, if both numbers are the same the values will cancel themselves out leaving only the single number.
+Using XOR, if both numbers are the same, the values will cancel themselves out leaving only the single number.

 This solution is both fast and low-space without an external library making this my best solution.